Dead or Alive 4: Sales and awards

 Dead or Alive 4 sold over 1 million copies by mid-2006, with that number increasing to over 1.2 million worldwide by 2007.
-It came in number 9 on Japanese charts during the first week of January 2006.
+It came in number 9 on Japanese charts with over 62,000 copies sold during the first week of January 2006.
 Prior to release, Dead or Alive 4s E3 presentation was awarded "Best High-Definition Movies" by Gamespot, and "Best Non-Playable Xbox 360 Presentation" by IGN.
 After its release, Famitsu awarded Dead or Alive 4 the "Super Visual Award".
 It was also nominated for "Xbox Game of the Year" at the Golden Joystick Awards, and "Best Fighting Game" at the Spike Video Game Awards, but lost to The Elder Scrolls IV: Oblivion and Mortal Kombat: Armageddon, respectively.
 Dead or Alive 4 was re-issued in the Platinum Hits, Platinum Collection, and Xbox Classics line of games in 2006.